Psianturi/neuro-decode/README.md

 NeuroDecode is the platform and system architecture behind AnakUnggul, a multimodal ASD caregiver support experience built around three cooperating services:

-1. Family Assistant, the main live session orchestrator.
+1. Session Orchestrator, the main live session orchestrator.
 2. Moltbook Agent, the community insight harvester.
 3. A2A Agent, the specialist reasoning and resource agent.